 Updating and Innovating

 Are you facing the end of life (or end of support) for business-critical technologies?
-Do you want to equip your organization with new technical capabilities to improve your delivery of service?
+Do you want to equip your organization with new technical capabilities to improve service delivery?
 Are you working to evolve and innovate to serve your market more effectively?
-Modernization and innovation are some of the most common reasons to choose the cloud.
+Modernization and innovation are the most common reasons to choose the cloud.

 Conduct a Cloud Readiness Assessment